 A new home is the biggest purchase you're likely to make.
 According to the U.S. Census, the price of homes on the market in the U.S. averages more than $299,400.
 That price varies drastically depending on the part of the country where you're house hunting.
-People who've been through the process of buying a home, whether it was for personal use or as an investment property, always have a list of things they wish they'd done differently.
+People who've been through the process of buying a home, whether for personal use or as an investment property, always have a list of things they wish they'd done differently.

-Get your Finances in Order
+1. Get your Finances in Order

 Experts recommend taking the time to get pre-approved by a lender.
 This does two things.
 Pre-approval will ensure you can make an offer when you find the house you want to purchase.
 Also, taking the time to get pre-approved allows you to shop for different lenders to see who will best fit your needs.

-Think Logically Not Emotionally
+2. Think Logically Not Emotionally

-The property may just need a few decorating or renovation tweaks to turn it into just the right purchase.
+The property may need a few decorating or renovation tweaks to turn it into the right investment.
 If you're planning on flipping a house, take care that you have the skills or the money for the reality of dealing with a fixer-upper.
 It's supposed to be an investment, not a money pit.

-Have a Solid Down Payment
+3. Have a Solid Down Payment

 Stay within your budget.
 It's tempting to look at homes at the upper end of your budget.
 However, when you do, that leaves little room for add-ons that might bump the price.
 Experts suggest checking out what's at the low end of what you're looking to buy, particularly if you're in the market for investment homes.

-Finally, don't be afraid to ask questions of your lender, your realtor, and the seller.
+Finally, don't be afraid to ask your lender, your realtor, other investors, and the seller questions.
 Buying a house is a significant investment.
 In the end, though, you need to go with your gut.
 If something doesn't feel right, it might be better to walk away.

 When it comes to investing in a home, be prepared that whatever can go wrong probably will.
 Planning and listening to people who have experience buying and selling can prepare you for whatever pitfalls come your way.